 However, biting is not okay by any means.
 To discourage biting, you can do many of the things we discussed in the rough play section.
 Consider seeing a dog behaviorist as well.

 Often, this is just an innate instinct.
 Some dogs are born to chase.
 It’s what they do!
-If you have a dog that belongs to a breed that chases, don’t let them off the leash, and don’t assume you can train them to stop chasing.
+If you have a dog that belongs to a hunting breed, don’t let them off the leash, and don’t assume you can train them to stop chasing.

 Recall training that helps your dog come when called can be helpful but isn’t fool-proof.